anandakmagar/fullstack-banking-app/README.md

 This is a microservices-based application following the microservices architecture.
 It consists of four microservices: Service Registry, API Gateway, Transaction, and Account.
 The application provides various API endpoints for managing accounts and transactions.

+The application facilitates the following actions:
+   Creating new bank accounts
+   Deleting accounts
+   Changing the account status to CLOSED or ACTIVE Searching for account details
+   Depositing funds into the account
+   Transferring funds between accounts
+   Withdrawing funds from the account
+   Getting the account statement, including transaction details

 ## Microservices
 ### Service Registry
 The Eureka Service Registry microservice is responsible for registering and discovering other microservices in the system.
 It uses Netflix Eureka Server to manage service registration and discovery.